NFK2050

 Perfecting the Plan:

 At 294 pages, the plan document was no small feat.
-Keeping everything feeling cohesive was probably the biggest design challenge of the whole project.
-Maps, infographics, case studies, pull quotes, tables, and charts all had to coexist in the same document, each with its own layout and hierarchy needs.
-The brand's color system and typographic framework did a lot of the heavy lifting, keeping everything feeling unified without the document ever starting to feel repetitive or cookie-cutter.
+Maps, infographics, case studies, pull quotes, and tables all had to coexist in the same document, each with its own layout and hierarchy needs.
+Keeping everything feeling cohesive was a challenge.